 What is Measure J1?

-Measure J1 is a bond measure that was passed by voters on the November 8, 2016, ballot to fund critical facility upgrades and improvements for San Leandro schools.
+Measure J1 was a bond measure that was passed by voters on the November 8, 2016, ballot to fund critical facility upgrades and improvements for San Leandro schools.

 Thanks to the passage of Measure J1, the San Leandro Unified School District received funds to support student learning through technology upgrades and facility enhancements.
 The funds came from the issuance of a series of bonds to occur over a period of 6 years.